Install MSR online¶

 docker run -it --rm \ mirantis/dtr:2.9.10 join \ --ucp-node <mke-node-name> \ --ucp-insecure-tls

 --ucp-nodeflag is the target node to install the MSR replica.
 This is NOT the MKE Manager URL.

 When you join a replica to a MSR cluster, you need to specify the ID of a replica that is already part of the cluster.
-You can find an existing replica ID by going to the Shared Resources > Stacks page on MKE.
+You can find an existing replica ID by going to the Shared Resources > Stacks page in the MKE web UI.